Have you ever heard of Bacterial vaginosis or BV?

 While there are no home remedies or natural remedies for bacterial vaginosis, antibiotics are the only treatment.
 It is important to note that douching (rinsing the interior of the vagina) will not help with BV, and there is no proven medical benefit of douching.
 Douching may flush bacteria farther up the genital tract into the uterus or Fallopian tubes, potentially worsening the condition.

-Studies of yoghurt/lactobacilli probiotic preparations (either taken orally or applied to the vagina), which are designed to help reestablish the lactobacilli population in the vagina, have not shown consistent results in treating bacterial vaginosis.
+Studies of yogurt/lactobacilli probiotic preparations (either taken orally or applied to the vagina), which are designed to help reestablish the lactobacilli population in the vagina, have not shown consistent results in treating bacterial vaginosis.

 Not treating symptomatic Bacterial Vaginosis may have some severe repercussions including: